-“The Light Bulb Conspiracy” is a 2010 documentary realized by Cosima Dannoritzer aiming to denunciate a phenomenon called the planned obsolescence which consists in degrading the life expectancy of consumer goods with the final goal to 'induce' people to buy more and more of their products, leading to a perpetual overconsumption.
+“The Light Bulb Conspiracy” is a 2010 documentary realized by Cosima Dannoritzer aiming to denounce the planned obsolescence which consists in degrading the life expectancy of consumer goods with the final goal to ‘induce’ people to buy more and more of their products, leading to a perpetual overconsumption.
+An outcome allowed by cartels and monopolies.

-First of all, some may think that it was better before, in that the goods had longer-life expectancy.
-This could be a good illustration of survivorship bias.
-The tendency to idealize the past may be at the same time a tendency to believe in the planned obsolescence.
-Perceptual and cognitive biases push us to believe that the products were more durable before, because we remember the very old refrigerators in working condition today, because there are just before our eyes, while we have forgotten the hundreds of machines that have ended up in the landfill.
+The tendency to idealize the past, believing that life was better before, believing the goods had longer-life expectancy, is a good illustration of survivorship bias.
+Perceptual and cognitive biases lead us to believe that the products were more durable before, because we remember the very old refrigerators in working condition today, due to standing before our very own eyes, while we have forgotten the hundreds of machines that have ended up in the landfill.
 That is best known as survivorship bias.
 But anecdote is not data.

 In an affluent society where we were raised like spoiled children, we do not even realize all these things that work, because it seems so usual.
-In contrast, a tool that breaks, it's like the sky is falling down.
-The frustration is felt more strongly, and the idea that this defect was due to an external cause is even more tempting.
-It's a bit like when a customer, after viewing the ads, decides to try a new product and, disappointed of it, forced himself to believe that this purchase is not the result of his own will but the alluring advertisements which, who knows by what sorcery, had transmitted an "order" to his brain, causing him to continuously buy the products he really doesn't like and he will never like.
+When something breaks, it feels like the world is collapsing around us.
+The frustration is felt more strongly when we are reminded that advertisements are everywhere and that big companies make so much money.
+The idea that this defect was due to an external cause is even more tempting.
+Faced with disappointment, the consumer convinces themselves that their purchase wasn’t a result of their own choice but rather the seductive advertisements, which, as if by some mysterious influence, compelled them to buy products they neither like nor ever will.

 In fact, such opinions are totally inappropriate.
 In an article published in Slate, Engber reports a study showing that people’s perception of temperature depends more on political views than on temperature deviations.